-Our due diligence measures were designed to conform in all material respects to the five step framework framework set forth in the Organisation for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition, 2016 ("OECD Guidance"), and the related Supplements for 3TG.
+Our due diligence measures were designed to conform in all material respects to the five step framework framework set forth in the Organisation for Economic Co-operation and Development ("OECD") Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition, 2016 ("OECD Guidance").

-Below is a description of our due diligence activities performed for the 2018 reporting year as they relate to the five-step framework set forth in the OECD Guidance.
+Below is a description of our due diligence activities performed for the 2019 reporting year as they relate to the five-step framework set forth in the OECD Guidance.